UAE buys first U.S. oil cargo to replace Qatar condensate: sources

 ADNOC earlier bought Khuff condensate from Saudi Arabia to replace Qatari supplies, the trade sources said, but the production volume of this oil is small and it is usually consumed locally.

-Reporting by Florence Tan and Jessica Jaganathan; Additional reporting by Catherine Ngai in NEW YORK; Editing by Tom Hogue and Biju Dwarakanath
+Reporting by Florence Tan and Jessica Jaganathan; Additional reporting by Rania El-Gamal in DUBAI and Catherine Ngai in NEW YORK; Editing by Tom Hogue and Biju Dwarakanath